 All new applications come with 2 default roles, plus uses the Record Owner virtual role:

 - Editor – This role is given record creator rights to all forms created in the application, along with Editor rights to to both of the default workflow stages in all new forms.
-(If it still exists in the application).
+(If it still exists in the application.)

 You might find that many applications you create will indeed use these two default roles, but others might not.
 You will also be very likely to need additional roles in your applications.
 The notes below give you some ideas to help plan your roles.

 - Managing Record Creation

 - If your application needs most people to be able to create records and then access and even edit the records they created, then an Editor type role will be required.
 The Editor role is assigned to most users and is given record creator rights on the form (Settings tab).
 The workflow is then designed to give Record Owner the required View Only, Edit Only or Edit & Delete stage permissions, which is what allows the user to keep working with the records they created.
 Vacation Requests, Expense Reports or Bug Tracker are examples of the kinds of apps that are likely to need an Editor type role.

 - If your application needs only a few specific people to be able to create and edit records, then an Editor type role will probably not be required.
 The users who should be able to create and edit records are assigned to a role like Editor and the record creator rights and workflow are set to allow that Editor role to create and edit records.
 Another Reader or Viewer role could be used to let others see but not edit records.
 Asset Management, Employee On-Boarding and Training Course Management are examples of the kinds of apps that are likely to need an Initiator type role.